P7XCKD/NF/Notes Factory/Semister 5/SDM/qb/sdm chapter 1 qb solution.md

 * **Software** is a collection of instructions, data, or computer programs that are used to run machines and carry out particular activities.
 * It is the opposite of hardware, which refers to a computer's physical components.
-* A device's running programs, scripts, and applications are collectively referred to as "software" in this context.

 * **Types of software:**

   1. **System Software** – It manages hardware and system resources (e.g., Windows OS).